nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ![arbitary t](img/plot2.svg)
 *fitting curves compared to an arbitrary 'zoominess' axis*

-This is pretty arbitrary, of course: a better fit is likely possible but I'm going to come back to this.
+This is pretty arbitrary, of course: a more elegant equation and a better fit is likely possible but I'm going to come back to this once things are automated.

 ### ... why don't you give me a gear.

-To gain control of the lens, I 3D printed a gear which fits tightly onto the ring and used the thumbscrew to secure it to the ring.
-Because of the additional spacing, he screws just attach the gear to the ring without preventing the ring from rotating.
+To let the computer control the lens, I 3D printed a gear which fits tightly onto the ring and used the existing thumbscrew to secure it to the ring.
+Because of the additional spacing, the screws just attach the gear to the ring and don't prevent the ring from rotating freely.

 ![lens-gears](img/lens-gears.png)
+*lens gear designed in OpenSCAD*

-I drive the gear with a small RC servo.
-These turn about 180⁰ where the ring only turns 90⁰, so I use a 1:2 gear ratio to match them together.
+I drive the gear with a small [RC servo](https://en.wikipedia.org/wiki/Servo_(radio_control).
+The servo I'm using is a [Tower Pro 9G SG90](https://towerpro.com.tw/product/sg90-7/), these turn about 180⁰ where the ring only turns 90⁰, so I use a 1:2 gear ratio to match them together.

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 100%"><iframe src="htt